 Funding: The minimum funding offered is £10,000.
 The grants are available for businesses of all sizes with a different ratio of funding.

 Apply: You can apply for the grant directly from the GBI website.

-Overview: These grants are only offered to individuals running a non-profit organization or entrepreneurs who are going to start a new business.
+Overview: These grants are only offered to individuals running a non-profit organisation or entrepreneurs who are going to start a new business.
 They can also help entrepreneurs with introducing new setups for their businesses.
-The Heritage Lottery Fund also takes the outcomes of your business endeavors into consideration when assessing applications.
+The Heritage Lottery Fund also takes the outcomes of your business endeavours into consideration when assessing applications.